 Action Step: Set up a meeting with your team to brainstorm and finalize your SOP objectives.
 Make them SMART goals, and you're off to a great start!

-(Here's a pro-tip: Consider utilizing robust knowledge base software at this stage—and throughout the entire process—it can take your team's productivity up a notch.)
+Pro Tip: Consider using a knowledge base tool at this stage—and throughout the entire process—to enhance your team's productivity and keep all documentation organized.

 2. Determine the Stakeholders and Creators